 Unsubsidized Stafford Loans are federally guaranteed loans that are not based on financial need.
 Interest does accrue from the time the loan is disbursed to the school.
 Additionally, there are maximum amounts you can receive per school year for dependent and independent students.
 You are responsible for the interest payments while in school.

-What are the interest rates for undergraduate federal loans at Purdue North Central?
+What are the fixed interest rates for undergraduate federal loans at Purdue North Central?

 Additional interest rate information

 If my parents are separated or divorced, who should complete the parent section of my FAFSA?

 The custodial parent should supply income data in the parent’s section of the FAFSA.
 The custodial parent for federal student aid purposes is the parent with whom you lived the most during the past 12 months (the twelve month period ends on FAFSA application date).
 If you did not live with one parent more than the other, the parent who provided the most financial support during the past 12 months should complete the FAFSA.

 How do I know if the federal processor has processed my application?

 You may call 1-800-FED-AID (433-3243) or log-on to the FAFSA website to: